jolo2734/Masters_degree/README.md

 - Part 1.
 Plan is to deploy secure Kubernetes cluster with automatic security features like active network policy with monitoring(probably Prometheus+Grafana)
 - Part 2.
 Compare Kubernetes security features/capabilities with DockerSwarm security features/capabilities.

+(In my master work I won't take into account the security settings of deployed application inside the cluster, only setting of cluster(networking, access, privileges, ...) and host(access from pods to host layer))
 ## Tasks
 - [ ] deploy 4 hosts
 - [ ] deploy k8s cluster on these hosts